Baaaaam/FCCI/LEXICON.md

 ## Input Parameter

-Data used to build input for scenario.
+Data used to build input for scenario that should be chosen by the user.
 Input parameter is used to define :

 	- Time frame
 	- Cycle units (facilities and connections)
 	- Facilities parameters (BU, cooling time, tail assets, power, etc.)
 	- Facilities evolution
+	- Model hypothesis

 ## Model